-The hydrologic unit of Paakea lies within the Keanae aquifer system that has an area of about 56 square miles.
+The hydrologic unit of Waiaaka lies within the Keanae aquifer system that has an area of about 56 square miles.
 A general overview of the ground water occurrence and movement in this area is described in Gingerich (1999b) and illustrated in Figure 3-1.
-Paakea Stream lies on lava flows of the Hana Volcanics for most of its length, excepting the part of the upper reach that lies on lava flows of the Kula Volcanics.
-The small tributary to the west lies on lava flows of the Kula Volcanics in the upper and intermediate elevations, and on lava flows of the Hana Volcanics near the coast.
-The fresh water-lens system is vertically extensive, in which the saturated zone extends from the Honomanu Basalt at sea level through the Kula Volcanics and into the Hana Volcanics.
+Waiaaka Stream lies on lava flows of the Kula Volcanics for most of its length, with the exception of 50 feet of Honomanu Basalt near the coast.
+The fresh waterlens system is vertically extensive, in which the saturated zone extends from the Honomanu Basalt at sea level through the Kula Volcanics and into the Hana Volcanics.
 Streams that intersect the water table continue to gain water as they descend to sea level.
 Ground water withdrawals from wells open to any part of the aquifer will reduce streamflow and discharge to the ocean.
-A total of 20 wells are located in the Paakea hydrologic unit, all owned by the East Maui Irrigation (EMI) Company and located in the upper elevations.
-Two of the wells are development tunnels and actively supply water to EMI's Koolau Ditch.
+A total of seven wells are located in the Waiaaka hydrologic unit, all owned by the East Maui Irrigation (EMI) Company and located in the upper elevations.
+Three of the wells are development tunnels, one of which actively supplies water to EMI's Koolau Ditch.
 The remaining wells are test holes drilled to determine water yields.
 Detailed information for each well is specified in Table 3-1.
 As of June 2008, the ground water demand of the Keanae aquifer system is only 0.162 million gallons per day, which is well below the aquifer's current sustainable yield of 83 million gallons per day (State of Hawaii, Commission on Water Resource Management, 2008c).
 Estimated total ground water recharge without accounting for fog drip contribution is 171 million gallons per day, which represents 37 percent of total rainfall (Shade, 1999).